medienbaecker/kirby-help-view/README.md

 Title: Editing Content
 ```

 If you don't add a `category.txt`, the folder name will be used as the title (e.g. "2_editing" → "Editing").
+If you're not having to deal with German Ümläuts (or other fancy characters) in your folder names, don't worry about it.

 ## Options